nus-cs2113-AY2021S1/tp/docs/team/jadenwjh.md

 * **New Feature**: Added the ability for users to shortlist units from search results.
   * What it does: allows the user to save a resale flat of interest into a shortlist for viewing at any time, even after the current instance of HdBuy is terminated.
 Users can also edit the shortlist by removing and adding flats to it.
-  * Justification: This feature improves the product significantly because users can now access their preferred resale flats at any time.
   * Highlights: First, the ability for HdBuy to store search results was implemented.
 Then, the ability for HdBuy to read and write from a text file was implemented.
 This also requires the implementation of converting objects into text.
   * Contribution: Implemented the code and carried out unit testing for each class in this feature.
   * Code: